cliffgao/PSIONplusm/README.md

 # Change the Parameters

 1.open the pred.py
-2.change the NCBIdir="/home/yangjy/I-TASSER/I-TASSER4.4/blast/bin" with your psiblast path (line 13)
+2.change the NCBIdir="/home/XXX/I-TASSER/I-TASSER4.4/blast/bin" with your psiblast path.
-3.change the db="/library/nr/nr" with your nr database path (line14)
+3.change the db="/library/nr/nr" with your nr database path.

 # run the PSIONplusm